-TfL’s finances are expected to receive a boost from the anticipated £800 million receipt from the sale and leaseback of Elizabeth line trains, although that will only repair TfL’s finances to the point where its liquidity, which currently covers 50 days of operating costs returns to its historic norms of around 80 days of cover.
+TfL’s finances are expected to receive a boost from the anticipated £800 million receipts from the sale and leaseback of Elizabeth line trains, although that will only repair TfL’s finances to the point where its liquidity, which currently covers 50 days of operating costs returns to its historic norms of around 80 days of cover.

-In a statement, TfL said the funding will go towards Crossrail completing the final fit out of the tunnels, work on stations and the extensive safety and reliability testing needed for the new systems.
+In a statement, TfL said the funding will go towards Crossrail completing the final fit-out of the tunnels, work on stations and the extensive safety and reliability testing needed for the new systems.

 TfL and the DfT have also commissioned an independent review of Crossrail’s governance and a separate review on Crossrail’s finance and commercial position.